ECB's Draghi says ready to use more unconventional tools

 A Reuters poll on Monday predicted that the second tranche of the TLTROs in December will attract better demand than last week's sale but is still likely to leave a third of the total 400 billion euros on offer untapped.

-As the euro zone economy ground to a halt in the second quarter and markets' belief in the ECB's ability to keep prices stable wilted, Draghi shifted gear and called last month for a new policy mix of government reforms and fiscal stimulus to accompany the ECB's efforts.
+QE, involving buying large amounts of private and sovereign debt, has been used by other major central banks like the U.S. Federal Reserve and the Bank of Japan to get their economies going again.

-"If you look at these amazing savings that these governments have actually had because of our monetary policy decisions that the ECB has taken with price stability objective in mind only.
-Where have these savings gone?
-Where have they gone?"
+And while the Fed has now started to withdraw its stimulus, the euro zone is struggling to recover from its own debt crisis.

-He said the crisis would only be over once confidence returned and companies were willing to take risks again, invest and create jobs, which depends most on the implementation of structural reforms and improvements in the competitiveness.
+As the euro zone economy ground to a hold in the second quarter and markets' belief in the ECB's ability to keep prices stable wilted, Draghi shifted gear and called for a new policy mix of government reforms and fiscal stimulus to accompany the ECB's efforts.

-In his speech in Jackson Hole, Wyoming, in August, Draghi said it would be "helpful for the overall stance of policy" if fiscal measures could play a greater role, "and I believe there is scope for this".
+In a landmark speech in Jackson Hole, Wyoming, in August, Draghi said it would be "helpful for the overall stance of policy" if fiscal measures could play a greater role, "and I believe there is scope for this".

 France's Manuel Valls used his first visit to Berlin as prime minister on Monday to try to convince Germany his government was serious about making its economy more competitive.